A Survey of Model Architectures in Information Retrieval: Introduction

 \section{Introduction}

 Information Retrieval (IR) aims to retrieve relevant information sources to satisfy users' information needs.
 In the past decades, IR has become indispensable for efficiently and effectively accessing vast amounts of information across various applications.
-Beyond its traditional role, IR now also plays a critical role in assisting large language models (LLMs) to generate grounded and factual responses.
-Research in IR primarily centers on two key aspects: (1) extracting better query and document feature representations, and (2) developing more accurate relevance estimators.
+Beyond its traditional role, IR now also plays a critical role in assisting large language models (LLMs) to generate grounded and factual responses under the generative AI era.
+Research in IR primarily centers on two key aspects: (1) \textit{extracting better query and document feature representations}, and (2) \textit{developing more accurate relevance estimators}.
+Extracting better query and document feature representations focuses on modeling textual content so that queries and documents can be compared in a meaningful space, ranging from early term-frequency vectors (e.g., TF–IDF~\citep{sparck1972statistical} and BM25~\citep{robertson2009probabilistic}) to modern contextual embeddings derived from pre-trained language models.
+Developing more accurate relevance estimators then builds on these representations to assess how well a document satisfies an information need, using scoring functions or learned ranking models such as BM25, neural interaction models, or later learning-to-rank frameworks that combine multiple signals.
 The approaches for extracting query and document features have evolved from traditional term-based methods, such as boolean logic~\citep{radecki1979fuzzy,kraft1983fuzzy} and vector space models~\citep{salton1975vector}, to modern solutions such as dense retrieval based on pre-trained language models~\citep[\interalia]{Lee2019LatentRF,Karpukhin2020DensePR,logeswaran-etal-2019-zero,lin2022pretrained}.

 Relevance estimators have evolved alongside advances in feature representations.
 Early approaches, including probabilistic and statistical language models, computed relevance with simple similarity functions based on term-based features.
 Learning-to-rank (LTR) techniques later emerged, incorporating machine learning models like support vector machines~\citep{cortes1995supportvectornetworks}, boosting methods~\citep{kearns1994cryptographiclimitations,freund1995desiciontheoreticgeneralization} as well as multi-layer neural networks for relevance estimation~\citep{li2011learning}.
 The success of LTR methods can be largely attributed to their extensive use of manually engineered features, derived from both statistical properties of text terms and user behavior data collected from web browsing traffic~\citep{qin2013mslr}.
 In the 2010s, a vast literature explored neural rerankers in different architectures to capture the semantic similarity between queries and documents~\cite[\interalia]{pang2016matchpyramid,guo2016deep,xiong2017knrm,dai2018cknrm}.
 Then pre-trained transformers, represented by \textsc{BERT}~\citep{devlin-etal-2019-bert} and its variants~\citep{liu2019roberta,sun2019ernie,lan2020albert,beltagy2020longformer}, quickly revolutionized the model design, leading to an era where retrieval and ranking models adopt simpler architectures for relevance estimation, such as dot product operations and MLP prediction heads, which operate on learned neural representations~\citep{macavaney2019cedr,Lee2019LatentRF,Karpukhin2020DensePR,nogueira2020documentrankingpretrainedsequencetosequence,lin2022pretrained,formal21splade,formal21spladev2}.